vijayrmourya/__Projects/git-repo-with-terraform/readme.md

   terraform and GitHub provider setup

 - <b>variable-github-token.tf:</b>
-  to keep secrets of the github and refer in repo creation and keeping it in gitignore to keep it local
+  file is not added in git, it keeps secrets of the github and refer in repo creation and keeping it in gitignore to keep it local
   <b><i>(this secret sharing method is for a local/personal repo we need to use other methods like hashicorp vault when
   the repo is going to be managed by a team)</i></b>